stefanzarembinski/eosForWindows/CartmanBlog/EosForWindows/EosForWindows.md

 producer-name = inits
 producer-name = initt
 producer-name = initu
-# Load the block producer plugin, so you can produce blocks

 plugin = eos::producer_plugin
-# Wallet plugin
+plugin = eos::chain_api_plugin
 plugin = eos::wallet_api_plugin
-# As well as API and HTTP plugins
-plugin = eos::chain_api_plugin
+plugin = eos::account_history_api_plugin
 plugin = eos::http_plugin
 ```
 Start *eosd* again, it should start block production.
-It happens that is hangs at the first attempt.
-Do <kbd>Ctrl-C</kbd>, wait, and try again.
+It happens that is suspends at the first attempt.
+Do <kbd>Ctrl-C</kbd>, wait, wait, and try again.

 You can run *eosd*, as well as other executables, in mother any ways, but not in the same time: